Judith Maxwell

-Judith Maxwell (c. born 1943) is a co-founder of Synapcity.
+Judith Maxwell (born c.
+1943) is a co-founder of Synapcity.
 She received her bachelor's degree in commerce from Dalhousie University in 1963.
 From 1994 to 2006 she was the President of the Canadian Policy Research Network (CPRN).
 Prior to that, she was the Chair of the Economic Council of Canada.
 Her involvements in the public and private sectors have led her to receive honorary degrees from eight Canadian universities and a community college.

 Education

 Judith Maxwell received her Bachelor of Commerce degree from Dalhousie University in 1963.
 Her balance of academic success and extracurricular activities led her to be named the class historian.
 She then spent a year reading history and political science at the London School of Economics.

 Career

 Early in her professional life, she devoted her career to the intricate field of economic and political studies.
 She started off as a researcher for the Combines Investigation Branch of the Federal Ministry of Consumer and Corporate Affairs.
 From 1966 to 1972, she was a journalist at the Financial Times of Canada.
 From 1972 to 1979 she was Director of Policy Studies at the C.D.
 Howe Institute, focusing on economic and social issues.
 From 1980 to 1985 she worked as an economics consultant, first, for Esso Europe in London, and then, in Montreal, for the economics practice at Coopers & Lybrand.